 - Shape ground beef mixture into a loaf shape in a large baking pan.
 Glass baking pans are better, as the meatloaf doesn't stick as badly and you can see through the dish if the meatloaf is done.

 - Meanwhile, mix all of the meatloaf topping ingredients together in a small bowl.
 Mix well to avoid lumps in the brown sugar.
 A fork works best to mix up the meatloaf topping.

 - After 30 minutes, remove the meatloaf from the oven.

 - Spread the meatloaf topping evenly over the meatloaf with a spatula or pastry brush.

 - Return the meatloaf to the oven at 350 degrees for approximately another 30 minutes or until the internal temperature reaches 160 degrees Fahrenheit.

 - Let meatloaf stand for about five minutes before slicing.

 Meatloaf may be stored frozen for 3 months.

-Note: This meatloaf recipe uses more ketchup than most, so the meatloaf may have a reddish tinge.
-This is why it's important to use a meat thermometer to determine if the meatloaf is fully cooked.
-For more information on the proper internal cooking temperatures of various foods, visit here.
+This meatloaf recipe uses more ketchup than most, so the meatloaf may have a reddish tinge.
+This is why it's important to use a meat thermometer to determine if the meatloaf is fully-cooked.